Screenshot API Sign API Key

 API Keys for Public-Facing Websites

-With the signed screen capture URL, you can embed real-time or cached screenshots on your website using an <img> tag.
-The screenshot will be dynamically generated and displayed on your website as a PNG or JPEG image.
+Embed real-time or cached screenshots on your website using an <img> tag.
+The dynamically generated screenshot will display as a PNG or JPEG image.
+Signing your API key secures and authenticates your screenshots, preventing unauthorized access to your Add Screenshots account.

 Screenshot API with a public token